apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - Component registration with the Memcached serialization engine is now broken apart and delegated to appropriate modules owning said components.
 - Signed SAML authentication requests that embed the signature in URLs are reviewed and adjusted to avoid creating long URLs exceeding browser limits.
 - The naming strategy for JSON/YAML service definition files is relaxed to allow multiple words in the file name.
+- Transformation of service definitions to JSON or YAML is adjusted to exclude fields with default values to produce leaner payloads.

 ## Library Upgrades